 The Philosophy Club is a group of mostly undergraduate, and some graduate, students who meet for various philosophically-related activities.
-Many attendees are philosophy majors or minors, but non-philosophy students are very welcome as well.
+Many attendees are philosophy majors or minors, but non-philosophy students and members of the public are very welcome.

-We discuss philosophically interesting issues in a pretty informal way, usually accompanied by pizza and pop.
-Often our discussion will be centred around a particular reading or film.
+We discuss philosophically interesting issues in a pretty informal way, sometimes accompanied by pizza and pop.
+Often our discussion will be centered around a particular topic, reading or film.
 Recent works discussed include Thomas Nagel's What is it Like to be a Bat?, Bertrand Russell's The Sex Taboo, and Michael Huemer's America's Unjust Drug War.
 We are very much a member-directed group, so anyone who is interested in suggesting a particular reading, film, or activity for the group is encouraged to do so.

-- Location: Usually 301 Shatzel Hall, but occasionally another location (check with one of the people listed below for a particular week)
+- Location: Usually 301 Shatzel Hall, but occasionally another location (check with the President for a particular week)

-If you are interested in finding out what the Philosophy Club is up to this week, feel free to contact us:
+If you are interested in finding out what the Philosophy Club is up to this week, contact us:

 Philosophy Club Contacts:

 Philosophy Club Faculty Advisor: Dr Ian Young